 Mandatory participation requirements must be met in order to be qualified to take the exam.
-These requirements are described on the EASV official platform.
+These requirements are described on the EASV official platform (Moodle).
 Failure to meet these requirements without a valid reason (i.e. illness, maternity leave or exceptional circumstances) is considered to indicate a lack of academic activity and can lead to suspension of any state education grant.
 Decisions on the consequences of lack of participation are made by the program coordinator in consultation with the head of the degree programme after meeting with the student in question, and will be based on an individual assessment.

 The exam is an individual oral exam based on a synopsis.
 It is assessed according to the 7-point scale.
 One individual grade is given based on an overall evaluation of the presentation and dialogue.

-30 minutes is allotted to each student including assessment and announcement of grade.
+20 - 30 minutes is allotted to each student including assessment and announcement of grade.
 The exam amounts to 5, 10 or 20 ECTS credits.

 Evaluation criteria for the exam i.e. learning objectives for the compulsory educational component.
 Learning objectives appear in the joint national part of the curriculum.

-Further information regarding time and place can be found on the EASV official platform.
+The exam takes place during the first year of study.
+Further information regarding time and place can be found on the EASV official platform (Moodle).